 New York is a case where state courts heard challenges to enacted congressional plans based on language in state law that bears directly to prohibit partisan gerrymandering.
 In the 2010 cycle, the legislature was under divided control, with Democrats controlling the lower chamber and Republicans controlling the upper chamber, and with a Democratic governor.
 The legislature failed to pass a map, and federal courts implemented a map.
 In 2014, voters placed new restrictions on congressional redistricting.
 Language added to the constitution includes “[d]istricts shall not be drawn to discourage competition or for the purpose of favoring or disfavoring incumbents or other particular candidates or political parties.”
 The 2014 constitutional amendment not only included language to prevent gerrymandering, but it also established a process supposed to attain bipartisanship via a commission containing individuals of both parties.
 The commission’s composition, however, contained no tie-breaking mechanism.
 Moreover, even if the commission was successful in its work, its map was subject to changes made by the legislature.

 In the 2020 cycle, the state government was under party control for the Democrats, including supermajorities in both chambers.
 Due to stagnation in New York’s population, the state lost one congressional seat.
 The commission failed to produce a map and the legislature enacted its own congressional map that was signed into law by the Governor.
 This map was challenged in state court as having violated the 2014 constitutional amendments.
 In Harkenrider v.
 Hochul, the State of New York Court of Appeals ruled that the congressional plan passed by the legislature and signed by the governor had bypassed the Commission and thus was not enacted through a constitutionally valid process.
-“Contrary to the State respondents” contentions, the detailed amendments leave no room for legislative discretion regarding the particulars of implementation.
+“Contrary to the State respondents”’ contentions, the detailed amendments leave no room for legislative discretion regarding the particulars of implementation.
 This is not a scenario where the Constitution fails to provide ‘specific guidance’ or is ‘silen[t]’ on the issue.’”
-The court also held that the Respondents engaged in prohibited gerrymandering when creating the districts. court found:
+The court also held that the Respondents engaged in prohibited gerrymandering when creating the districts.
+The court found:

-undisputed facts and evidence presented by Petitioners for the affirmed finding that the 2022 congressional map was drawn to discourage competition.
+[T]he undisputed facts and evidence presented by Petitioners for the affirmed finding that the 2022 congressional map was drawn to discourage competition.
 Indeed, several of the State respondents’ experts, who urged the court to draw the contrary inference, concededly did not take into account the reduction in competitive districts.

 The court appointed a special master who prepared the court remedial map.